 - Qualified supervisors

-The lives of rope technicians are in the hands of the equipment they use.
-Equipment managers are responsible for maintenance and testing, with each piece given a unique identifier and inspected before used on a job.
+When it comes to the lives of rope access technicians, they are in the hands of the equipment they use.
+Equipment managers are responsible for maintenance and testing, with each piece of equipment given a unique identifier and inspected before used on a job.
+Using Papertrail, equipment managers can use RFID or barcode technology to easily identify equipment, create secure and fully auditable inspections in seconds – simply scan and go!